zayyscodes/Smart-Home-Automation/README.md

-Smart Home System
+**Smart Home System

-Project Proposal

-Introduction
+**

+**Introduction**

 This project proposes an advanced smart home system that utilizes fundamental OS concepts to enhance efficiency, reliability, and scalability.

-Objectives
+**Objectives**

-Scalability: Implement a modular architecture using OS for easy scalability.
+**Scalability**: Implement a modular architecture using OS for easy scalability.

-Efficient Communication: Utilize IPC mechanisms for seamless data exchange between system components.
+**Efficient Communication**: Utilize IPC mechanisms for seamless data exchange between system components.

-Optimal Resource Utilization: Employ OS resource allocation mechanisms for peak performance.
+**Optimal Resource Utilization**: Employ OS resource allocation mechanisms for peak performance.

-Energy Efficiency: Integrate energy management strategies to minimize consumption.
+**Energy Efficiency**: Integrate energy management strategies to minimize consumption.

-Functionalities
+**Functionalities**

-Temperature Control: Process for monitoring and adjusting thermostat settings.
+_Temperature Control_: Process for monitoring and adjusting thermostat settings.

-Lighting Automation: Process for automated light adjustment based on occupancy.
+_Lighting Automation_: Process for automated light adjustment based on occupancy.

-Appliance Control: Process for managing appliances remotely.
+_Appliance Control_: Process for managing appliances remotely.

-Energy Management: Process for optimizing and monitoring energy usage.
+_Energy Management_: Process for optimizing and monitoring energy usage.

 Conclusion

 This project aims to deliver a comprehensive smart home system.
+**Simulated sensor data using CSV files in the absence of hardware.**